-Another consultation with a new member in the fitness center that I manage.
-And yet another person that fell prey to the marketing-trap of a supplement company that promised immediate results.
+Another consultation with a new member in the fitness center that I manage, and yet another person that fell prey to the marketing-trap of a supplement company that promised immediate results and rapid weight loss.

 Rapid weight loss is enticing.
 It speaks to our human nature.
-It’s unfortunately also a false fantasy of ours at the same time.
+It’s unfortunately also a false fantasy of ours.

 Table of Contents

 The Key to Patience

 A mentor of mine once told me bluntly: You can have it all young man.
 You can be a great salesman and entrepreneur.
 You can run a successful business.
 As long as you just refuse to give up.